 For safety reasons they decide to disguise themselves, Rosalind as a man Ganymede, and Celia as Aliena.
 Touchstone, the local clown, also goes along for the ride.
 Orlando around the same time hears of a plot that his brother intends to murder him.
 Orlando decides he should get out of town and heads off into the forest with one of the trusty old servants, Adam.

 Welcome to the forest.
-Here, the play changes gears and we are taken into the wild Arden forest.
+Here, the play changes gears and we are taken into the wild and unpredictable forest of Arden.

 Now well-looked after, he starts to feel the love of Rosalind stronger than ever.
 He begins posting love poems on every tree he can find (though he’s not very good).
-Rosalind (now disguised) stumbles upon Orlando, and doubtful on his motives, convinces him to woo her/him every day to prove his love.
+Rosalind (now disguised) stumbles upon these terrible poems and finds out that it is her love – Orlando.
+Eventually Orlando stumbles on Rosalind (dressed up as Ganymede).
+Rosalind decides that instead of revealing her true identity she will put Orlando through a sort of “love test”.
+Doubtful on his motives, he convinces him to woo her/him every day to prove his love is true.